ibm-cloud-docs/secure-enterprise/connect-git.md

 Connect your Git repository to your project.
 By doing so, configuration changes are saved to your repository, as opposed to the project JSON file.
 Because your project needs to save configurations to your repository, you must provide an access token to authenticate with the repository from your project.

-Connecting a project to a Git repository works best with a new project that doesn't contain any configurations.
-If your project contains configurations, those configurations aren't saved to your repository.
-{: remember}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **[Projects](/projects/)** and select a project.
 1. From the Manage tab, select **Integrations**.
 1. In the Git repository integration section, click **Connect**.